open-ch/kaeter/kaeter/README.md

 where without the major or minor switch kaeter increments the third digit(s) of the SemVer version, second digit(s) with --minor, or the first digit(s) with --major.

+It is also possible to prepare multiple modules at the same time by specifying the path parameter (`-p`) multiple times.

 ### Execute A Release

 Assuming the last commit in the repository contains a _release plan_, you may execute said plan with: